-The overarching goal of the Abdul Latif Jameel World Water and Food Security Lab will be to use science and technology in the context of sound policy to improve lives, both in the United States and worldwide.
+The overarching goal of the Abdul Latif Jameel Water and Food Systems Lab will be to use science and technology in the context of sound policy to improve lives, both in the United States and worldwide.
 In order to have the greatest impact, J-WAFS will draw on MIT’s particular strength in urban planning to tackle the pressing problems faced by cities.
 The lab will also complement research thrusts within the MIT Energy Initiative (MITEI), said Robert C. Armstrong, the director of MITEI and the Chevron Professor of Chemical Engineering.

 “Energy, water, and food are deeply interconnected, whether you are talking about energy-efficient methods for water purification, water consumption in the production of energy, or the proportion of the world’s energy directed to food systems, or land use for energy crops,” Armstrong said.
 “And any research in energy, water, and food must consider questions of climate change, population, and patterns of human habitation.
 We welcome the addition of this strong new partner to MIT’s research enterprise.”